 - No predefined order of actions to carry out (to get away from state machine-like behavior programming)

 - Increased complexity in speech recognition

-- Environmental (high-level) reasoning.
+- Environmental (high-level) reasoning

+- Robust long-term operation

-- 1. Entering and command retrieval: The robot enters the arena and drives to a designated position where it has to wait for further commands. - 2.
+- 1. Entering and command retrieval: The robot is started at a designated position within the arena where it has to wait for further commands. - 2.
 Command generation: A command is generated randomly, depending on the command category chosen by the team (see below). - 3.
 Command categories: The team may choose from the following three categories: - 3.1.
 Category I: The command is composed by three actions, which the robot has to show it has recognized.
 The robot may repeat the understood command and ask for confirmation.
 If it can't recognize the command correctly, it can also ask the speaker to repeat the complete command. - 3.2.
 Category II: The robot gets a command that does not include all the information being necessary to accomplish the task.
-The actual commands will be under-specified by, for example:
+The actual commands will be under-specified by, for example: - only giving the class of the object ("bring me a drink") or location ("go to the table"), and not the actual object or location, or - not providing the location (or its class).